Notes to the consolidated financial statements

 - all income and expenses in the consolidated statement of profit or loss are translated at the average exchange rates for the years presented;

-- resulting exchange differences are included in equity and presented separately;
+- resulting exchange differences are included in equity and presented separately; and

 - in the consolidated statement of cash flows, cash balances at the beginning and end of each year presented are translated at exchange rates at the respective dates.
 All cash flows are translated at the annual average exchange rates for the years presented.
 Resulting exchange differences are presented as foreign exchange effect on cash and cash equivalents.